tonethar/IGME-330-Master/notes/HW-bulma-1.md

 </html>
 ```

-- all of the course files are here (look for th pull-down to access the files for each video): https://github.com/iamshaunjp/bulma-ui-build
+- all of the course files are here (look for the pull-down to access the files for each video): https://github.com/iamshaunjp/bulma-ui-build
 - that's it - go ahead and save the changes to **index.html** and move on

 <hr>